 Copyright retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

-John Lyman was born in Berkeley, CA on October 28, 1915 to Theodore Benedict and Rowena Wilson Lyman.
-He received his Bachelor of Science Degree from the University of California at Berkeley in 1936 and joined Union Oil in Oleum, CA as a chemist in 1937.
-He became an Assistant Oceanographer to the Scripps Institution of Oceanography at the University of California at LaJolla, CA in 1937 and worked there until 1941.
+Dr. John R. Lyman was born in Berkeley, California on October 28, 1915 to Theodore Benedict and Rowena Wilson Lyman.
+He received his Bachelor of Science degree from the University of California at Berkeley in 1936 and joined Union Oil in Oleum, California as a chemist in 1937.
+He became an Assistant Oceanographer to the Scripps Institution of Oceanography at the University of California at LaJolla in 1937 and worked there until 1941.
 He was married on May 4, 1946 to Mitchell Forrest and they had two children, John F. and Richard D. Lyman.

-Also in 1946, John Lyman became an Oceanographer at the U.S. Navy Hydrographic Office in Washington, D.C., where he stayed until 1951, in that same year (1951) he earned his Master of Science degree in Oceanography from the University of California at Los Angeles.
-From 1947-1958 John was also the Oceanographic editor for the publication, American Geophysical Union Transactions; in addition he was the Director of the Division of Oceanography for the U.S. Navy Department from 1951-1959.
-In 1957 he received his Doctor of Philosophy degree in Oceanography from UCLA and in 1959 he became the Associate Program Director for the Oceanography National Science Foundation based in Washington, DC, a position he held until 1963.
-For a one year period from 1963-1964 John was the Program Director for the Oceanography National Science Foundation in Washington, D.C.
-He followed that title with a two year stint from 1964-1966 as the Oceanographic Coordinator at the Bureau of Commercial Fisheries before becoming the Program Director for Chemical Oceanography at the Office of Naval Research in Washington, D.C. from 1966-1968.
+Also in 1946, John Lyman became an Oceanographer at the U.S. Navy Hydrographic Office in Washington, D.C., where he stayed until 1951.
+In that same year (1951) he earned his Master of Science degree in Oceanography from the University of California at Los Angeles.
+From 1947-1958, John was also the Oceanographic editor for the publication, American Geophysical Union Transactions, and he was the Director of the Division of Oceanography for the U.S. Navy Department from 1951-1959.
+In 1957, he received his Doctor of Philosophy degree in Oceanography from UCLA, and in 1959 he became the Associate Program Director for the Oceanography National Science Foundation based in Washington, DC, a position he held until 1963.
+For a one year period from 1963-1964, John was the Program Director for the Oceanography National Science Foundation in Washington, D.C.
+He followed that title with a two year term from 1964-1966 as the Oceanographic Coordinator at the Bureau of Commercial Fisheries before becoming the Program Director for Chemical Oceanography at the Office of Naval Research in Washington, D.C. from 1966-1968.

-In 1968 John became a Professor of Oceanography, Marine Sciences Coordinator at UNC-Chapel Hill in North Carolina where he served until 1973.
-He eventually was named the head of the Sea Grant Program at Chapel Hill and he was a responsible for the establishment of three key oceanographic research centers on the North Carolina coast.
-During 1972 he became a member of the Atomic Safety and Licensing Board Panel of the Nuclear Regulatory Commission.
+In 1968, John became a Professor of Oceanography, Marine Sciences Coordinator at UNC-Chapel Hill in North Carolina, where he served until 1973.
+He eventually was named Director of the Sea Grant Program at Chapel Hill and he was a responsible for the establishment of three key oceanographic research centers on the North Carolina coast.
+During 1972, he became a member of the Atomic Safety and Licensing Board Panel of the Nuclear Regulatory Commission.
 John retired from UNC-Chapel Hill in 1973 and went on to become a consultant to the United Nations in the area of chemical oceanography.

 This collection was donated by Mrs. Mitchell Forrest Lyman in 1977.